Acmek/Binary_Keyboard/README.md

 However, the is no onboard regulator!
 Please do not plug the keyboard into a source greater than 5v!

+In addition, the contrast for the screen is controlled through PWM, causing slight flickering.
+However, it is unnoticeable from a distance.

 Parts
 =====
 The BOM file is formatted to be compatible with JLCPCB's PCBA, but it is possible to solder all components by hand.